GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/networking/helm/autoneg/README.md

     gcloud container clusters get-credentials cluster-eu --zone=europe-west2-a

     # validate your chart
-    helm lint ./cluster/ --set projectId=[PROJECT_ID] --set localMessage="Hello from Europe"
+    helm lint ./workload/ --set projectId=[PROJECT_ID] --set localMessage="Hello from Europe\!"

     # install your chart
-    helm install ./cluster/ --set projectId=[PROJECT_ID] --set localMessage="Hello from Europe" --generate-name
+    helm install ./workload/ --set projectId=[PROJECT_ID] --set localMessage="Hello from Europe\!" --generate-name

      # annotate service account
     kubectl annotate sa -n autoneg-system default iam.gke.io/gcp-service-account=autoneg-system@[PROJECT_ID].iam.gserviceaccount.com

     # ensure pods are ready
     kubectl wait --for=condition=Ready pods --all

+    # check the service and ensure that `anthos.cft.dev/autoneg-status` annotation is present in the output
+    get svc node-app-backend -o=jsonpath='{.metadata.annotations}'
     ```

-1. Switch the context to the main cluster and run verify that multi-cluster ingress is configured
+1. Switch the context to the cluster that contains the configs for load balancing resources and run verify that multi-cluster ingress is configured

     ```bash
     # switch the context to the main cluster
     gcloud container clusters get-credentials [CLUSTER NAME] --zone=[CLUSTER ZONE]

+    # if you created the load balancing resources in the namespace, other than default, switch the context to that namespace

+    # verify that your backend service has 2 backends attached (select index of "global" if prompted)
+    gcloud compute backend-services describe node-app-backend-service

     # curl the external address of the forwarding rule.
 Note that it might take around 5-10 minutes for load balancing to start working.
-    # You will see the message ("Hello from North America" or "Hello from Europe" based on your location).
+    # You will see the message ("Hello from North America!" or "Hello from Europe!" based on your location).
     curl $(kubectl get computeforwardingrule -o=jsonpath='{.items[0].spec.ipAddress.addressRef.external}')

 1. Clean up the installation:

     ```bash
     # switch the context to the first cluster.
 The command uses cluster name and zone based on the values used to create the clusters.
-    gcloud container clusters get-credentials cluster-na --zone=us-central1-a
+    gcloud container clusters get-credentials cluster-na --zone=us-central1-b

     # list Helm releases to obtain release name
     helm list